Fort Wicked

 Fort Wicked was a ranch and stage station on the Overland Trail (South Platte Trail) from 1864 to 1868 in present-day Merino, Colorado.
 A historical marker commemorating the ranch is located at US 6 and CR-2.5.
 The ranch itself was located near a ford of the South Platte River, near where US-6 now crosses over the river.
-It was one of the few places along the trail to Denver that withstood an attack by Native Americans in 1864.
-It was named Fort Wicked for the "bitter defence" made by Holon Godfrey.
+Fort Wicked was one of the few places along the trail to Denver that withstood an attack by Lakota (Souix), Cheyenne, and Arapaho Native Americans (Indians) in the Colorado War of 1864.
+It was named Fort Wicked for the "bitter defence" made by Holon Godfrey, his family, and his employees.

 Godfrey Ranch and establishment of a fort

 After having followed the gold rush to California and then returned to his family in Wisconsin, Holon Godfrey moved to Colorado with the Pike's Peak Gold Rush (1859) and then settled in the Merino area about 1863, where he established a farm and built a sod house and stable.
 Most of his family of seven children followed him to Colorado.

 After the Overland Stage Route was established along the South Platte Trail in 1862, Holon Godfrey and his wife Matilda operated a stage station, rest stop, and general store along the route near Merino.
 Godfrey was also a blacksmith and he bought road-weary horses from pioneers and after giving them a rest and reconditioning them, sold the now healthy horses to other travelers.
 The ranch sold "needle-gun whiskey" and occasionally provided lodging.
 In 1864, there was increased likelihood of attacks by Native Americans in the area and he made a fortress out of his ranch with gun ports put in between adobe bricks, a lookout tower on top of the house, and a six-foot high wall surrounding the property.